szelongq/tp/docs/UserGuide.md

 *  `edit 1 p/91234567 e/johndoe@example.com l/15` Edits the phone number, email address and leaves of the 1st employee to be `91234567`, `johndoe@example.com` and `15` respectively.
 *  `edit 2 n/Betsy Crower t/` Edits the name of the 2nd employee to be `Betsy Crower` and clears all existing tags.
 <div style="page-break-after: always;"></div>

+#### Deleting an employee : `delete`

+Deletes the specified employee from the application.

+Format: `delete INDEX`

+* Deletes the employee at the specified `INDEX`.
+* The index refers to the index number shown in the displayed employee list.
+* The index **must be a positive integer** 1, 2, 3, …​
+* The index cannot exceed the length of the employee list.

+Examples:
+* `list` followed by `delete 2` deletes the 2nd employee in HeRon.
+* `find n/Betsy` followed by `delete 1` deletes the 1st employee in the results of the `find` command.

 #### Locating specific employees: `find`